urvishvasani/HW_2_3_Game_of_Life/RESULTS.md

   <img src="https://github.com/urvishvasani/HW_2_3_Game_of_Life/blob/master/data/julia_difficulty.PNG">
 </p>

-The above graph shows how tough to interpret Julia was for the debuggers
+The above graph shows how tough to interpret Julia was for the participants
    - Here as well no one found Julia to be very easy to interpret
    - 4/9 participants found Julia to be of their liking with the opinion then being largely divided between rest of the choices and only 1 participant rated Julia as very tough to understand